RightMesh/smartcontracts/README.md

 ## Note

 The deployed CustomToken and MicroRaidenRightMeshChannels addresses are used as a part of our [RightMesh](https://developer.rightmesh.io/register_form.php) library.
-Since applications running atop RightMesh library, the [Superpeer](https://github.com/RightMesh/Superpeer) does not work with other deployed instances of these smart contracts.
+Since applications running atop RightMesh library, the [Superpeer](https://github.com/RightMesh/Superpeer) does not work with other deployed smart contract instances.